git-token/documentation/tos/terms_of_services.md

 WHEN PERMITTED BY LAW, GITTOKEN, AND GITTOKEN CONTRIBUTORS, WILL NOT BE RESPONSIBLE FOR LOST PROFITS, REVENUES, OR DATA, FINANCIAL LOSSES OR INDIRECT, SPECIAL, CONSEQUENTIAL, EXEMPLARY, OR PUNITIVE DAMAGES.

-TO THE EXTENT PERMITTED BY LAW, GITTOKEN, AND ITS CONTRIBUTORS, WILL NOT BE RESPONSIBLE FOR ANY CLAIM, DAMAGE, IMPLIED WARRANTIES, OR FINE FOR ANY TOKEN RESEMEBLING A FINANCIAL SECURITY FOR ANY REASON.
+TO THE EXTENT PERMITTED BY LAW, GITTOKEN, AND ITS CONTRIBUTORS, WILL NOT BE RESPONSIBLE FOR ANY CLAIM, DAMAGE, IMPLIED WARRANTIES, OR FINE FOR ANY TOKEN THAT MAY RESEMBLE A FINANCIAL SECURITY FOR ANY REASON.

 TO THE EXTENT PERMITTED BY LAW, THE TOTAL LIABILITY OF GITTOKEN, AND ITS CONTRIBUTORS, FOR ANY CLAIMS UNDER THESE TERMS, INCLUDING FOR ANY IMPLIED WARRANTIES, IS LIMITED TO THE AMOUNT YOU PAID US TO USE THE SERVICES (OR, IF WE CHOOSE, TO SUPPLYING YOU THE SERVICES AGAIN).